sitBLR-Workshop/Q1-2026/exercises/ex2/README-BRUNO.md

 1. Open request 2-2-3 Register artifact in the Bruno API client.
 2. Check the parameters set in the request body.
 3. Execute the request to register the artifact in AI Core.
-4. You should receive a response messages that the artifact was acknowledged.
+4. You should receive a response message saying that the artifact was acknowledged.
 A script copies the artifact id from the response body and stores it in an environment variable for later use.

 Finally, let's check that we can access the artifact.
 1. Open request 2-2-4 Check your artifact in the Bruno API client.